Smack the Pony: Selected characters

 Singing Match – In this sketch, a woman sings along to a tune on the radio, only to be outshone completely by her co-worker who takes over in the following verse.
 During the rest of the song, her singing becomes more and more intense and extreme as she tries to get back at the other singer, and she ends up screaming and excusing herself with a paper cut on her finger.
 This particular sketch was voted number 22 in the 2005 Channel 4 programme 50 Greatest Comedy Sketches, chosen by members of the public.
 It was written by Marie Findley of the Mediæval Bæbes and was also based on their antics.

 Competitive rivals – This involves the four women who try to 'outdo' each other by subtly showing off bigger and better items such as water bottles and gifts.

 Naked man – This recurring skit appears in a few first series episodes.
 The female cast members are going about their daily business when a totally naked man walks across the screen, gets off from bus etc. and causes the women to faint, then they pick themselves up.

 High-heeled woman – This sketch was spread over all the series, and had a woman performing sports (such as a relay race or surfing) wearing inappropriate high-heeled shoes.
-An alternate version of this skit is a woman swimming or shopping in a wedding dress.
+An alternative version of this skit is a woman swimming or shopping in a wedding dress.

 The "Vet" – The sketch featured more prominently from the second series.
 It featured a vet who had difficulty recognising animals, who would then recommend silly and unusual diagnoses to the animals, such as telling a woman her kitten needed glasses.